Working with Scenes

 In the Postman window, select GET and type in the SmartThings API

-To execute a scene you need to send a POST request to the
+To execute a Scene, send a POST request to the

 - In the Postman window, select POST and using the